Zee1234/BenjaminLottStoryline/arcs/03-around/02-NewPeepsInTown.md

 A single letter, hand written.

-As Ben had expected.
+It was, of course, as Ben had expected.

-It was the greedy Lord.
-Again.